m1geo/octolux/README.md

 ```
 cp doc/rules.example.5p.rb rules.rb
 ```

-This default one simply enables AC charging when the tariff price is 5p or lower, and disables it otherwise.
-Perhaps more exotic examples to follow.

 The idea behind keeping the rules separate is you can edit it and be unaffected by any changes to the main script in the git repository (hopefully).